 Around the corner on the south side of town is the coastal road lined with

 restaurants and bars which end at the small island called Kranai, now connected by

 a causeway, where Paris and Helen left for Troy after he abducted her

 from King Menelaous in nearby Sparta.
 Gythion was the original

 port for Sparta in the days of the Illiad and the Odyssey.
 On Kranai you can visit the Tzanetakis Tower, built during the Ottoman

-rule and which now houses the Ethnological Museum.
+rule and which supposedly houses the Ethnological Museum though nobody I know has ever seen it open.
 The lighthouse of Gythio

 was built in 1873 and is 25 meters tall with a range of 9 nautical miles.
 Like